-Formal employment under the Employees’ State Insurance Corporation (ESIC) rose sharply in March.
-New job creation increased by 5.79%, reaching 1.63 million, up from 1.54 million in February, according to provisional payroll data released by the Ministry of Labour and Employment on Friday.
+Formal employment under the Employees’ State Insurance Corporation (ESIC) rose by 5.79% in March, with new job creation reaching 1.63 million, up from 1.54 million in February, according to provisional payroll data from the Ministry of Labour and Employment.

 The data remains provisional, as payroll numbers are subject to continuous updates.